agiledev-students-fall2022/project-proposal-nullteam/README.md

 Ever had a money management crisis?
 Forgot to update your excel sheet?
 Or maybe you can't recall how much you owe to a friend?

-Our team has come up with something to help resolve your money management crisis!
+Our team has come up with, Almaal, an money management web application which will resolve your money related issues.

 ## Collaboration
 1. Safal Shrestha